What style of adventurer are you?

 rugged windswept peaks

 Iconic and windswept, the mountains of Western Maine weave a spellbinding tale.
-Discover craggy mountains and cliffs, places where waterfalls thunder, and where sky-high woods are filled with
+Discover craggy mountains and cliffs, places where waterfalls thunder, and where sky-high woods are filled with the sound of birdsong all summer, ablaze with color come Autumn and brilliant with snow all winter.

 Hiking the AT and trails in Maine's Lakes and Mountains